Manason/effective-fivem-lua/docs/functions.md

 # Functions

+## Size & Scope
-Functions should only do one thing, and should be small.
+- Functions should only do one thing, and should be small.
 If a function is not small, break it up into smaller functions.
+- Every line of a function should be at the same abstraction level, which should be one smaller than the name of the function.
+- Functions should normally not be more than 6-10 lines long.
+A long function is a sign that it may be doing more than one thing, or maybe including low level code mixed with high level code.

 ## Naming
-Functions should be named in camelCase format to differentiate from natives and standard lua library functions
+- Functions should be named in camelCase format to differentiate from natives and standard lua library functions

-Functions should also be named with a leading verb.
+- Functions should also be named with a leading verb.

 ```lua title="BAD"
 function player()